sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 The ``initialize_`` function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- The ``initialize_`` function of our frequency discrimination experiment looks like this:
+The ``initialize_`` function of our frequency discrimination experiment is shown below:

 .. code-block:: python
    :linenos: